Has the Oreo brand become diluted?

 Chocolate Mint ’n Crème

-Why exactly do we suddenly need this many options?
+Why exactly does Nabisco suddenly need this many Oreo options?

 Take a look at Oreo’s webpage.
 In year’s past, its product line may have been entirely featured on one webpage.
 Now, Oreo has an astonishing six pages worth of products.
 This seems ridiculous to me.

 Clearly, Nabisco is overextending the brand.
 To understand your brand means having the confidence to recognize what it is that you do well.
 In a shaky marketplace, it can be easy to forget that.
 Nabisco does the Double Stuff Oreo and Regular Oreo cookie really well.
 They should stick with that and do so confidently.
 Otherwise, it threatens to dilute the Oreo brand itself, if it’s not already.
 Think of how powerful of a brand Cheerios used to be until it had so many variations of it that the Cheerios brand has become basically meaningless.

 Adding too many options only complicates our shopping experience and ultimately weakens the reasons we were attracted to the brand in the first place.
 Surely, Nabisco doesn’t want to do that.

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...